ibm-cloud-docs/FileStorage/managing-file-storage.md

 Active replicas and dependent duplicates can block reclamation of the Storage volume.
 Make sure that the volume is no longer mounted, host authorizations are revoked, replication is canceled, and no dependent duplicates exist before you attempt to delete the original volume.

-## Deleting a storage volume from the SLCLI
+## Deleting a storage volume from the CLI
 {: #cancelvolCLI}
 {: help}
 {: support}